 Of all of the shootings, the murder of William Winter is the only one with verifiable historical documentation.
 After being shot, Winter attempted to ascend to the second floor but died when he reached the 17th step.
 To this day, the sound of footsteps on the stairway is heard by an endless number of employees and visitors.

-Chloe is a former slave that lived on the plantation.
+Chloe is a former slave who lived on the plantation.
 Her ghost also referred to as Chloe haunts the plantation.
 Many times, Chloe is seen wearing a green turban, which covers the ear that Mark Woodruff, her former lover removed.

 To retaliate against Woodruff, and seek revenge, Chloe poisoned his children who later died.
 As a result, Chloe was hanged and her body was disposed of in a nearby river.
 Paranormal investigators believe her spirit roams the grounds of the plantation because she has unfinished business there.